 We’re known worldwide for our innovative leadership curriculum.
 It all begins with our engaging Orientation and Leadership Immersion (OLI).
 This event sets the foundation for your education in our MAC program.
 You’ll interact with peers, review personal assessments, and develop a productive study group culture.
 The immersion is required for all students and includes a credit-bearing course.
 The course is a mix of instructional learning and team-building activities.

 The UNC student ID card is named the “OneCard.”
 This OneCard opens a wide array of resources to you.
 You can use your OneCard for printing, dining, and many other services.
+It provides you access to the McColl Building at Kenan-Flagler Business School beyond the normal operating hours.
 In addition, you can use this card for discounts at many Chapel Hill retailers!

 All students will need to get a OneCard.
+(If you are entering MAC directly from undergrad at UNC, you will be able to use your existing OneCard.)
 Please note that you will have a busy schedule during the Orientation and Leadership Immersion and might not have time during the day to get your ID.
 Please visit the OneCard website to see their schedule and location where you can get your OneCard.

 We’re looking forward to helping you obtain your career goals.
 Whether you seek to join a public accounting firm, Fortune 500 company, or small non-profit organization, we’re here to help you.
-The Career Services Team is led by Allison Manning and Lauren DiSclafani.
-Lauren will help guide you in your employment strategy.
+The Career Services Team is led by Shannon Keith.
+Our Career Service team will help guide you in your employment strategy.
 We know your educational investment will pay-off and we’re looking forward to helping you.

 Many, if not all, our campus students participate in our structured recruiting process, which is our version of on-campus recruiting.
-Lauren will guide students through this process, upon your start of the program.
+We will will guide students through this process, upon your start of the program.
 To gain more information about the Structured Recruiting process, please read through our Structured Recruiting FAQ’s.

-If you are seeking full time employment in Texas or Illinois, please make sure to contact Lauren DiSclafani ASAP and make her aware of your geographic goals.
+If you are seeking full time employment in Texas or Illinois, please make sure to contact Allison Manning ASAP and make her aware of your geographic goals.
 The employment process in these states may be on a faster timeline.

 We’ve created an effective resume template based on employer and student feedback.
-Get started on your first career deliverable and place your resume in the Structured Recruiting template linked below.
-We’ll provide minor tweaks closer to your actual MAC start date.
+Get started on your first career deliverable and update your resume using our tips, guidelines and template, found here.
+We’ll provide further guidance on the Structured Recruiting process once you’ve started the program.

 The UNC MAC Program has a LinkedIn page that celebrates the accounting profession — and the accounting discipline — and includes articles, videos, invitations to events, and even some fun quizzes and other activities.
 We think you’ll find the page interesting as you prepare to join the program.
 Follow us, and share the page with your co-workers, your peers, your family, your friends, and, of course, your social-media contacts.